KanhaKanha123/abn-amro-tv-show-app/README.md

 # Search
 1.Can type any keyword.\
 2.Debouncing implemented to make performance better.\
-3.After 500 miliseconds filtered records will be displayed for each genre.
+3.After 500 miliseconds filtered records will be displayed for each genre.\
+4.Search is using "include algorithm" so it will match chars anywhere in the show name EX..
+Show should contain the search term that's enough.

 # Detail Page
 1.Click on the cart.\